shaxbeard/payroll-api/README.md

-# Install

-Local Project
+# Getting Started with this Project

-- After you clone the repo, cd into the project root and enter `npm install` in the terminal to install the required packages.
+1. After you clone the repo, cd into the project root and enter `npm install` in the terminal to install the required packages.

-Local MySQL Database

-- On your local machine, ensure that you have mySQL installed
+2. On your local machine, ensure that you have MySQL installed
-- Create a table called tbl_payroll in your local database/schema using this query:
+3. Create a table called tbl_payroll in your local database/schema using this query:

 CREATE TABLE `tbl_payroll` (
 `id` int NOT NULL AUTO_INCREMENT,